mbianchidev/mbianchidev/note-to-colleagues.md

 I find them useful, to catch up, to have a quick overview, to update any kind of status and to finalize some items, again: they need an agenda.

-In case you need to loosen the schedule of recurring meetings I'm 100% with you, just ask / tell me instead of pushing them of 1 hour multiple times.
+In case you need to loosen the schedule of recurring meetings I'm 100% with you, just ask / tell me instead of pushing them of 1 hour, 1 day, 1 week multiple times.
+Shuffling that much hurts my trust in you.

 #### All-hands / City Hall or whatever they call them these days